- HMS Community Values

 What is the process for review?

-• An IRB staff member will determine if study meets criteria for Academy review, and if so, forwards the application to the HMS Academy Review Group.
-The Academy Office will then send investigators a link to a brief online form where they can describe the involvement of students and timing of data collection.
+The Academy Office will send investigators a link to a brief online form where they can describe the involvement of students and timing of data collection.
 This will allow Academy reviewers to assess the potential research burden on students.

 • Academy reviewers will review the protocol for scientific merit, alignment with HMS curricular priorities, and student burden.
 Initial review results will fall into one of three categories: approved, conditional approval, or not approved.
 There are many requests to conduct research studies with students as participants, so unfortunately not all proposals can be approved.
 Applicants who receive conditional approval may choose to revise and resubmit their application.
 Academy reviewers will provide feedback to investigators within one week.

 • Studies that are approved by Academy reviewers are forwarded to the Dean for Students (for survey studies) and the Dean for Education (all studies).

 Step 3: IRB review

 • The Academy will notify the IRB of the outcome of the Academy review.
 Studies that receive approval from the Academy and the Offices of the Dean for Students and Dean for Medical Education will be reviewed by the IRB.
 IRB reviewers will work directly with the PI to address any IRB-related concerns or requirements for revision.

 Information and forms for submitting your application are available at irb.harvard.edu